Project Overview and Purpose

 Based on an updated traffic forecast along with public comments received at the July 2016 public hearings, NCDOT evaluated several new design concepts.

-The following changes are proposed to the design and will be presented at the upcoming public meeting:
+The following changes are proposed to the design and will be presented at a public meeting on July 27, 2017:

 - An interchange at Alex Lee Boulevard, next to MDI (previously proposed as a superstreet intersection)

 - A superstreet intersection at Grace Chapel Road (previously proposed as an interchange)